Destruction in Gaza: Israeli strikes ravage South, causing widespread panic

 TAGS

-The south of the Gaza Strip has come under intense bombardment from Israeli war planes and artillery, striking key locations including mosques, homes, and areas close to hospitals.
-This aggression follows the collapse of a near two-month truce between Israel and Hamas militants, as reported by Reuters.
+The south of the Strip has come under intense bombardment from Israeli war planes and artillery, striking key locations including mosques, homes, and areas close to hospitals.
+This aggression follows the collapse of a near two-month truce between Israel and militants, as reported by Reuters.

 Rising Casualties and Fears of Ground Operation